Section V. Tallying Business Benefits

 Explore the business benefits of investing in accommodation and accessibility in the workplace in this section of the Workplace Accommodation and Accessibility Policy Toolkit.

 When employers implement programs to recruit, hire, retain, and promote disabled employees, they soon realize additional benefits beyond hiring a qualified employee.
 Benefits range from higher revenue to increased overall company morale.
-With minimal investment, employers can promote disability inclusion through policies and practices and begin reaping the benefits.
+With minimal investment, employers can begin reaping the benefits.

 Policy Assessment

-1. What are the benefits of integrating disability into inclusion policies and practices?
+1. What are the benefits of integrating disability into policies and practices?

 2. What are the benefits of frictionless accommodation policies and practices?